Super $q$-Howe duality and web categories

-In this paper we give a diagrammatic presentation of the category $\Repas$, a category of $\Uun$-modules containing both exterior \textit{and} symmetric powers of the vector representation.
-This diagrammatic presentation gives a common generalization of the web categories of~\cite{ckm} and~\cite{rt}.
-Our approach is to \textit{turn Cautis, Kamnitzer and Morrison's recipe on the head}: we see their approach as a \textit{machine} that ``takes dualities and produces diagrammatic presentations of the related representation theoretical categories''.
+In this paper we give a diagrammatic presentation of the category $\Repas$, the full subcategory of $\Uun$-modules tensor generated by both exterior \textit{and} symmetric powers of the vector representation.
+This diagrammatic presentation gives a common generalization of the web categories of \cite{ckm} (only black--green webs) and \cite{rt} (only black--red webs).
+We see Cautis, Kamnitzer and Morrison's approach as a \textit{machine} that takes dualities and produces diagrammatic presentations of the related representation theoretical categories.
 Specifically, we start with \textit{super quantum Howe duality} (for short, super $q$-Howe duality) between the superalgebra $\Us$ and $\Uun$.
-We obtain a full super $q$-Howe functor $\Phi_{\Su}^{m|n}$, which we attempt to factor as a composite of a ladder functor $\Lad$ -- mapping into an appropriate web category -- and a diagrammatic presentation functor $\Gam$, to give an analogue of the commutative diagram~\eqref{eq-intro}.
-In this analogue $\Ud(\mathfrak{gl}_m)$ is replaced by $\Usd$, $\Repe{N}$ is replaced by a category of $\Uun$-modules tensor generated by exterior $\bV_q^k\C_q^N$ and symmetric powers $\Sym_q^l\C_q^N$, and $\Sp{N}{g}$ is replaced by a category of green-red webs, where the color indicates whether an edge represents an exterior or a symmetric power.
-Having decided to follow this strategy, the definition of the appropriate web category -- as a quotient of a ``free'' green-red web category -- is already determined.
+We obtain a full super $q$-Howe functor $\Phi_{\Su}^{m|n}$, which we attempt to factor as a composite of a ladder functor $\Lad$---mapping into an appropriate web category---and a diagrammatic presentation functor $\Gam$, to give an analogue of \eqref{eq-intro}\footnote{Here the superscript ``$\mathrm{sort}$'' indicates subcategories in which exterior powers are \emph{sorted} to the left of symmetric powers in tensor products.
+This small technical restriction stems from the use of super q-Howe duality, but will be removed later on.}:

+Having decided to follow this strategy, the definition of the appropriate web category is already determined.
 Two aspects are important:

 \begin{enumerate}[label=(\Roman*)] \item In order to make $\Lad$ well-defined, the web category needs to satisfy ladder images of $\Usd$ relations.
 Remarkably, it suffices to consider relations coming from the subalgebra $\Ud(\glm)\oplus\Ud(\glnn{n})$ and only one additional \textit{super commutation} relation $[2]\one_{\vec{k}}=F_mE_m\one_{\vec{k}}+E_mF_m\one_{\vec{k}}$ for $\glmn$-weights with $k_m=k_{m+1}=1$.
 This corresponds to the \textit{dumbbell relation} on webs and to $\C_q^N\otimes\C_q^N\cong \bV_q^2\C_q^N\oplus\Sym_q^2\C_q^N$ in $\Repas$.